Skip to Content

 hand gluing turkey feathers together

-Arrange the feathers in a fan and glue them to each other.
+Arrange the tail feathers in a fan and glue them to each other.
 Finish the turkey by gluing (we also used glue dots here) the feathers to the back and middle of the turkey cylinder.

 hand gluing feathers to oatmeal turkey craft